 When it comes to dumps, a plastic bag can easily fly away.
 Consequently, we see them hanging on trees and floating along the coastlines.
-Due to their light weight, plastic bags “migrate” even to the Arctic Circle and the Falkland Islands.
+Due to their lightweight, plastic bags “migrate” even to the Arctic Circle and the Falkland Islands.

 - They kill sea animals.

-I was shocked at the numbers of dolphins, whales, and turtles that die because they mistake plastic waste for food.
+I was shocked at the number of dolphins, whales, and turtles that die because they mistake plastic waste for food.
 Almost one million birds each year get entangled in plastic bags and die as well.
 Although there are companies responsible for cleaning coastlines, it’s we ourselves who must stop it.